-Joseph E. Pesce is a founder of Omnis and serves as CEO and President.
+Joseph E. Pesce is the founder of Omnis, Inc. and serves as CEO and President.
 He is directly responsible for establishing the strategic vision of Omnis in all of its business areas and guiding its execution.
 He is also directly involved on a “hands on” basis with some of the most complex research and analytical initiatives of the firm.

 Dr. Pesce is engaged in extensive training and educational activities both as an instructor and as a designer of training programs and materials.
 He is a determined advocate for critical thinking, problem solving, analytic methodology, and leadership.

-Joe has over 20 years of extensive experience in science, technology, education and analytic methodology serving within both academia and the U. S. Government.
+Joe has over 25 years of extensive experience in science, technology, space & space policy, and education, within academia, the private sector, and the U. S. Government.

-An astrophysicist, he is a Visiting Professor of the University of Colorado, Boulder, and he is an Associate Professor in the Department of Physics & Astronomy at George Mason University in Fairfax, VA.
+An astrophysicist, he is a Visiting Professor of the University of Colorado, Boulder, and he is an Associate Professor in the Department of Physics & Astronomy at George Mason University in Fairfax, Virginia.
 His topic of research is the large-scale environments of Active Galactic Nuclei.
 He has held positions at the Space Telescope Science Institute in Baltimore, MD and at the Pennsylvania State University in State College, PA.
 Dr. Pesce has used ground-based telescopes all over the world (USA, Chile, Italy, the Canary Islands, and Australia), as well as space-based ones, and is the author of over 60 articles in peer-reviewed astronomical journals.